wei-efrei-2k17/wei-efrei-2k17.github.io/api.md

 !> This API will only reply correctly to a `X-Requested-With: XMLHttpRequest` request with a `Authorization: Bearer <api_token>` Header!
 Otherwise you may recive an `{"error":"Unauthenticated."}` response.

-!> AdopteUnFillot use the default Laravel auth.
+!> AdopteUnFillot use the default Laravel auth for login and password reset.
 Please read [the documentation](https://laravel.com/docs/5.4/authentication)

 ## Getting started